 To make buckwheat cakes, people have to spend a lot of effort.
 They must use a mortar to grind the stems to make a smooth powder.
 Then knead the dough with water and mold into the most beautiful buckwheat cakes.

-The buckwheat cakes are grilled with charcoal, so it has a very attractive aroma.
-There is nothing better than eating a cake in the cold winter weather.
+The buckwheat cakes are grilled with charcoal, so it has an attractive aroma.
+There is nothing better than eating a cake in the cold winter.

 A box of buckwheat cake has an average price of 25.000 VND to 30.000 VND.

 Aconite root congee in Vietnamese is called Chao Au Tau is one of the dishes that many people love when coming to Ha Giang.
 This dish is made from simple ingredients but offers a very delicious.
 The main ingredients of this dish are trotter, aconite root, and rice.
 You will feel the delightful taste of the rice combined with the sweetness of the trotter.
 Enjoying a bowl of Chao Au Tau in the cool morning will help you feel the full taste of this dish.
 Each bowl of aconite root congee is priced from 25.000 to 30.000 VND.
 A popular dish but offering an unforgettable taste.